If you are not familiar with the find command, check out our Getting Started article.

 /tmp/example/.hidden_directory

-The following command can be used to only display hidden directories.
+The following command can be used to only return the hidden files and directories.

 find /tmp/example -name ".*"